moorepants/eme185/content/pages/instructor-guide.rst

   - Group Set #1: "Project Teams", should have all teams in all of Jason's sections
-  - Group Set #2: "Project Sections", should have a group for each section, note that this is not the registered section, but tied to which projec they were assigned
+  - Group Set #2: "Project Sections", should have a group for each section, eg. an A02 group and an A03 group with individual students in each group.
+Registered section can be different from the Actual section the student ends up in.
+The groups are to be created based on Actual section.
+The Actual section assigned to the student corresponds to the "Project sections" field in the master project list.

 - [Lead TA] Create Canvas rubric for grading the resumes.
 - [Lead TA] Prepare the group charter and name assignment.